oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-create-a-customer-portal-in-sharepoint/rule.md

 ---

-You should do anything that helps a project succeed.
+​You should do anything that helps a project succeed.
 The best thing is to enable great collaboration, by giving your customer an awesome 'Customer Portal'.
 Then they can see new mockups, comment on features, get new releases and participate in team discussions on their particular project.

 So the first thing you should do is to create a 'Customer Portal' in your SharePoint extranet.
 Then give your customer a login, send them an email and they are now going to really get involved!